 Atmospheric gas attenuation

-Cloud attenuation
+Cloud and fog attenuation

 Rain attenuation

-Cloud attenuation is relevant for satellite-earth propagation mainly.
 For terrestrial links it can be assumed that the link is operated below the height of clouds.
 The situation that a link penerates clouds may happen for example in some alpine regions with one transceiver at a high mountain, but it is unlikely, that ultra-high capacity links are required there.
+Therefore the attenuation by clouds may be less relevant.
 However, the influence of fog may be interest also for dense urban area.

 Calculation of the Overall Path Loss